carstena/game-to-philips-hue/README.md

 * Run `game-to-hue.jar`
 * `username` username that is authorized with your bridge
 * `ip` ip address of your bridge (discover ip here: http://www.meethue.com/api/nupnp)
 * `refreshrate` refresh rate in milliseconds.
-Every 1000 miliseconds should be fine.
+Every 500 miliseconds should be fine.
+Try some values, minimal 100 ms.
 * `path` path to the folder with images (screenshots)

 ## config.properties